syncfusion-content/fileformat-docs/File-Formats/DocIO/Loading-and-Saving-document.md

 ## Opening an Encrypted Word document

-You can open an existing encrypted word document from either the file system or the stream by using the following overloads as shown.
+You can open an existing encrypted Word document from either the file system or the stream by using the following overloads as shown.

 {% tabs %}